ropensci/rfishbase/inst/doc/rfishbase/rfishbase_github.md

 increasingly important in ecology and evolution research (Jones et al.
 2006), bringing new opportunities for research (Parr et al. 2011;
 Michener and Jones 2012) while also raising new challenges (Reichman, Jones, and Schildhauer 2011).
-It is in this spirit that we introduce the `rfishbase` package to provide programmatic access to the data available on the already widely recognized database, FishBase.\
-We believe that such tools can help take greater advantage of the data available, facilitating deeper and richer analyses than would be feasible under only manual access to the data.
-We hope the examples in this manuscript serve not only to illustrate how this package works, but to help inspire readers to consider and explore questions that would otherwise be too time consuming or challenging to pursue.

-In this paper we have introduced the functions of the `rfishbase` package and described how they can be used to improve the extraction, visualization, and integration of FishBase data in ecological and evolutionary research.
+It is in this spirit that this paper introduces the `rfishbase` package to provide programmatic access to the data available on the already widely recognized database, FishBase.
+Such tools can help take greater advantage of the data available, facilitating deeper and richer analyses than would be feasible under only manual access to the data.
+The examples in this manuscript serve not only to illustrate how this package works, but to help inspire readers to consider and explore questions that would otherwise be too time consuming or challenging to pursue.
+This paper has introduced the functions of the `rfishbase` package and described how they can be used to improve the extraction, visualization, and integration of FishBase data in ecological and evolutionary research.

 The self-updating study
 -----------------------